 Their website says that if you are not 100% satisfied with your order then their support team will work with you to find a solution.
 They don’t specify what all this entails, so your options may be limited.
 Any warranty claims made within five days of receiving the order will be paid for completely by the manufacturer.
 Any claims made after five days will result in the customer having to pay for shipping, but the manufacturer will still pay for the replacement part.

 The ZERO 8 is a solid electric scooter for its price range.
-We give it a rank of 4.25 out of 5 stars because it has decent speed and range, has a relatively effective suspension system and has reasonable portability.
+We give it a rank of 7.8 out of 10 points because it has decent speed and range, has a relatively effective suspension system and has reasonable portability.
 Its only drawbacks are the lack of a second brake and lack of waterproofing, but these shouldn’t be enough to deter a potential buyer.

 This electric scooter is a great choice for commuters and leisure riders, new or experienced.
 It comes at a competitive price and can handle most journeys with ease which makes it fun and effective to ride.
 The ZERO 8 is an all-around well-built scooter, we’d recommend for all riders looking to get an electric scooter with these features.

-It falls just shy of the 4.3-stars rating we gave the almost identical Apollo Light.
+It falls just shy of almost identical Apollo Light.
 The Light does have a longer warranty and an IP54 water resistance rating along with Dynavolt battery cells of higher quality - all at $50 less.
 On the flip side, the battery capacity is a little larger on the Zero 8 and the motor has a slightly higher output though spec-wise it both results in very similar top speeds and range.

 |Top speed||22 mph|